blueOkiris/acbs/README.md

 ## Description

-A simple to use build-system for gcc.
+An easy to use build-system for C.

 ### Motivation